orchidsoftware/orchid.software/source/en/docs/index.md

 ## Welcome

 This guide contains reference information for creating business applications using the platform, while does not explain framework documentation.
-If you are already familiar with it, go on to read the following chapters, otherwise
+If you are already familiar with it, go on to read the following chapters, otherwise.
 I recommend reading the “Laravel” documentation from beginning to end on [laravel.com](http://laravel.com).

 > To suggest improvements to this tutorial, [create a new issue](https://github.com/orchidsoftware/orchid.software/issues).